 \section{Equilibria and the local dynamics}

-While it is straightforward to find all the equilibria of \eqref{lv} (it suffices to solve $2^n$ linear systems and determine the ones whose solutions are strictly positive, see also \cite{Lischke2017} for the efficient algorithm), finding the connections between them appears a harder task.
-Our aim is to give an algorithm that can be used to determine the gradient dynamics given in Theorem \ref{langasuarez}, i.e. to find exactly which equilibria are connected with each other and which are not.
-Before we pass to the study of the dynamics, we focus in this chapter of the local behavior in the neghbourhood of the equilibria.
-To this end we remind the theorems on the local properties of the system for hyperbolic and non-hyperbolic case, and we study the spectrum of the matrix of the linearization.
+While it is straightforward to find all the equilibria of \eqref{lv} (it suffices to solve $2^n$ linear systems and determine the ones whose solutions are strictly positive, see also \cite{Lischke2017} for an efficient algorithm), finding the connections between them is a harder task.
+Our aim here is to give an algorithm that can be used to find exactly for which equilibria there exist heteroclinic connections, i.e. the solutions which tend to one equilibrium when time goes to minus infinity and another equilibrium when time goes to plus infinity.
+Before we move on to the study of the dynamics, we focus in this section on the local behavior in the neighborhood of the equilibria.